SimonWoolf/sentry-logger-backend/README.md

 # SentryLoggerBackend

-Provides a `Logger` backend for Sentry.
-This will automatically submit Error level Logger events to Sentry.
+Provides a `Logger` backend for Sentry, to automatically submit Logger events above a configurable threshold to Sentry

 ## Installation